danger

 6. f.
 The location where more information is available.

 2. 2.
 Posted notice.
-Not more than 2 weeks nor less than 72 hours before demolition activity commences, the applicant must post door hangers provided by the Bureau of Development Services on all properties within 300 feet of the site to be demolished.
+Not more than 2 weeks nor less than 72 hours before demolition activity commences, the applicant must post door hangers provided by the Portland Permitting & Development on all properties within 300 feet of the site to be demolished.
 The notice must contain all of the following information.

 1. a.
 Name and phone number of the Demolition Manager.